mouyang/ebay-trading-api-java-sdk/README.md

 Currently this project uses Gradle for trading-api-sdkcore-android and Maven for everything else.
 This is because of the original developer's lack of knowledge of Android + Gradle at the time.
 Gradle is required to build an AAR.
 The Maven modules will eventually be migrated to Gradle because Maven doesn't have a plugin to build AAR files.

-Minimum Build Requirements
+Environment

+This project was built under the following tools.
+Not all of the tool versions are strict but there is no guarantee that it will work outside of these parameters.
-* Java SE 11
+* Java SE 11.0.27 2025-04-15 LTS - Java 11+ is a requirement
-* Maven 3
+* Maven 3.9.9
-* Gradle
+* Gradle 8.13
+* Windows 11 10.0 amd64

 Installation Steps